ChrisGrigg/weather-lambda/README.md

 Developed using node version 12.16.1 and npm version 6.14.4.

+Address for this Lambda on AWS is 'https://mjlmap9ys3.execute-api.ap-southeast-2.amazonaws.com/development/weather/main?city=London'

 TODO: with more time:

 - make a centralised 'response' class that handles 200 or error response